 Frequently Asked Questions

 Yes.
-Solid surface materials achieve high fire performance classifications, including BS476 and Building Regulations Approved Document B ratings, providing confidence in projects where fire compliance is critical.
+Solid surface materials achieve high fire performance classifications, including BS476 Class '0' and Class '1' ratings under Parts 6 and 7, and compliance with Building Regulations Approved Document B. This provides confidence in healthcare, education and other high-occupancy projects where fire compliance for fixtures and finishes is closely scrutinised.

 Yes.
-Because it is a homogenous material throughout, minor scratches, scuffs or surface damage can be refinished and restored, extending the product’s service life and reducing replacement costs.
+Because solid surface is a homogenous material throughout, minor scratches, scuffs or surface damage can be refinished and restored without replacing the fixture.
+This extends the product's service life, reduces whole-of-life costs and is particularly valuable in high-traffic environments where ongoing wear is expected.